TeoNikolov/wasp-2022-summer-school/subsystem3_gesture-generation/README.md

 1. Hidden layer size of the encoder
 1. Size of data in % on which Audio2Gestures was trained on

-*Tip: Open `generate.py` in your favorite text editor, and take a peek at the code inside!*
+*Tip: Open `generate_gestures.py` in your favorite text editor, and take a peek at the code inside!*
-*Tip 2: The `generate.py` script processes all `.wav` files in the input directory.
-Make sure your audio files are in the same directory so you can process them in batch with a single command!*
+*Tip 2: The `generate_gestures.py` script processes all `.wav` files in the input directory.
+Having your audio files in the same directory allows you to process them in batch with a single command!*
-*Tip 3: There are more input and output files in `./_input/demo/` and `./_output/demo/` respectively (3 of synthesized speech, and 2 of real speech from YouTube).
-Feel free to use these audio files in the next exercises.
-In fact, we highly encourage you to do this, so you can compare the results of using different input data!*

 ## Exercise 2 : Explore smoothing parameters